Decision API before software acts

 Plan contract snapshot

 API Starter (from $299/mo) From $299/mo Standalone keyed /api/decide access.
-Up to 10,000 decisions/month (single team).
+Up to 10,000 decision records/month for one live boundary.
 Default Starter envelope: 20 req/min per API key (returned in x-ratelimit-*).
 Use burst packs (+10k/+25k/+50k) or upgrade to API Team.
-Self-serve runtime with email support for implementation questions.
+Self-serve runtime with docs-first implementation handoff.

 Need procurement or fit review?
 Book optional fit call.